Edge-connectivity between edge-ends of infinite graphs: Suitable connecting paths

 Following the notation from Definition \ref{paths}, a \textbf{graphic} $T-$\textbf{path} is a graphic $T-T$ path $P$ such that $|\overline{P}\cap T| = 2$.
 Intuitively, $P$ intersects $T$ precisely at its endpoints.
-Since Theorem \ref{jooetal} is restricted to locally finite graphs, we can rely on both Definitions \ref{paths} and \ref{epaths} to state the above result, once there is no distinction between ends and edge-ends in this graph family.
+Since Theorem \ref{jooetal} is restricted to locally finite graphs, we can rely on both Definitions \ref{paths} and \ref{epaths} to state the above result, as there is no distinction between ends and edge-ends in this graph family.
 Analogously, $\lambda(t,T\setminus \{t\})$ now denotes the minimum size of a $\{t\} - T\setminus\{t\}$ (edge-)separator, as in Definition \ref{eseparator}.
 By assuming that $T\subset \hat{V}(G)$ is discrete, $\lambda(t,T\setminus \{t\})$ is a well-defined natural number.

-Comparing the Theorems \ref{lovaszfinito} and \ref{jooetal}, the ``inner-Eulerian'' hypothesis over $G$ is, in the locally finite generalization, replaced by a parity condition over some finite cuts.
-Despite that, the new assumption restricts to the original hypothesis for finite graphs.
+Comparing the Theorems \ref{lovaszfinito} and \ref{jooetal}, the ``inner-Eulerian'' assumption over $G$ is, in the locally finite generalization, replaced by a parity condition over some finite cuts.
+In the Appendix of \cite{jacobs}, Jacobs, Joó, Knappe, Kurkofka and Melcher discuss the need of this alternative notion in order to conclude Theorem \ref{jooetal}.
+Despite that, the new assumption indeed restricts to the original hypothesis for finite graphs.
 More precisely, if $G$ is finite and every vertex of $G\setminus T$ has finite degree, let $\tilde{G}$ be the multigraph obtained by contracting a set $X\supset T$ to a new vertex $v$.
 Since $\tilde{G}$ has an even number of vertices of odd degree, the degree of $v$ must be even, because so is the degree of every vertex from $V(\tilde{G})\setminus \{v\} = V(G)\setminus X$.
 Noticing that $|\delta(X)|$ is the degree of $v$ in $\tilde{G}$, the above result is, in fact, a generalization of the classical Lovász-Cherkassky Theorem for finite graphs.
 On the other hand, its proof relies on the countable version of Theorem \ref{lovaszfinito}, previously obtained by Joó in \cite{joo}.
-Below, we present an updated statement of Joó's result, written by him in \cite{joogeral} for arbitrary graphs:
+Below, we present an updated statement of Joó's result, established by him in \cite{joogeral} for arbitrary graphs: